janhoogeveen/isomorphic-react/README.md

 * Add unit testing framework to the application
 * Add unit testing examples to the application
 * Add a Flux implementation to the app (Redux?
 Flux by Facebook?)
+* Add error handling to when a state does not succesfully render a string